francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Work in Progress
 ------
-**Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Health Insurance Eligibility Criteria**
+**Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Health Insurance Eligibility Criteria

-**The Effect of Partisan Poll Watchers in Presidential Runoff Elections: 3 Close Elections in Peru.**
+The Effect of Partisan Poll Watchers in Presidential Runoff Elections: 3 Close Elections in Peru

-**Long-Run Experimental Impacts of the “One Laptop Per Child” Program in Peru**
+Long-Run Experimental Impacts of the “One Laptop Per Child” Program in Peru
 *(with Diether Beuermann, Julian Cristia, Santiago Cueto and Ofer Malamud)*

-**Spillovers of going to a better school on older and younger siblings**
-*(with Diether Beuermann, Patricio Dominguez, C. Kirabo Jackson and Diego Vera-Cossio)*
+Spillovers of Going to a Better School on Older and Younger Siblings *(with Diether Beuermann, Patricio Dominguez, C. Kirabo Jackson and Diego Vera-Cossio)*

-**The Impact of Noise Pollution on Education Outcomes**
-*(with Carlos Esparza)*
+The Impact of Noise Pollution on Education Outcomes *(with Carlos Esparza)*

 Workshops